os-guy/yt-to-local/README.md

 #### On Linux

-First of all, you should build this project with the following commands:
+First of all, you should clone this repo with the following command:
 `git clone [THIS-REPO]`

 After that, open the directory with following: